7equinox/Hybrid-PSO-ACO-3D-Tool/README.md

 This tool provides the complete experimental framework required to generate the data necessary for your research analysis.

-Perfect 👍 since you have **large storage available for the dataset**, you should make that crystal clear in your `README.md`.

-That way, anyone using your project knows **where to get the data, how to store it, and how it connects to your system**.

-Here’s what I suggest adding:

 #### **6. Dataset Access**

 This project uses the **2021 Amazon Last Mile Routing Research Challenge (ALM-RRC) Dataset**, which is required for running simulations.